 College Scorecard is a great comparison tool.

-Want to revisit the FAFSA night Power Point?
+Want to see last year's FAFSA night Power Point?
 Click here.

 Tips for College Visits

 WWCS School Counseling enthusiastically recommends high school students of all levels making official visits to as many campuses as possible!
 The link below has some tips for focusing on what is important; the academic and career tips are especially helpful and too easily overlooked on any "tour," so you may have to ask!
 Always ask for the chance to sit in on a class or talk wtih a professor, too.

 Click here for a good "visit" resource.